Why Breathing Matters in Lifting

 - Breathe between reps

-The Valsalva maneuver causes a significant spike in blood pressure.
-For healthy individuals during brief holds (1-3 seconds), this is safe.
-However, those with high blood pressure or cardiovascular conditions should consult a doctor before using this technique on heavy lifts.
+The Valsalva maneuver causes a temporary spike in blood pressure.
+Brief breath holds are commonly used in strength training, but anyone with high blood pressure or cardiovascular concerns should get medical guidance before using the Valsalva maneuver on heavy lifts.

 Breathing Patterns by Exercise Type